 For some really great bargains if you have time take a trip out to the Premium Outlet Mall Woodbury Common.
 You can usually book a trip with the hotel concierge or just grab a bus out of town from Penn Street.
 Sign up for coupons before you go and make sure you take an empty suitcase to bring home all your designer gear!

-Fact, there is an actual Tiffany school for gift wrapping!
-Another fact, I love my jewellery from Tiffany’s and have amassed several additional pieces over the years but my first bracelet is my absolute favourite.
+There is an actual Tiffany school for gift wrapping!
+Another fact, I love my jewellery from Tiffany’s and have amassed several additional pieces over the years.
+However, my first bracelet is my absolute favourite.